Skip to content

 November 18, 1806, or thereabout, Capt.
-Lewis and Mr. Clark arrived in Frankfort with Mr. Chouteau and Chief Shahaka, his family, and an interpreter.
-A party of Osages also went along.
-They all went on to Washington, except Mr. Clark.
-He visited his brothers in Louisville, and then went on to Virginia to woo Julia Hancock.
-Clark was not interested in the gala receptions given in Washington in January 1807, in honor of the expedition’s triumphant return so Capt.
-Lewis attended without Mr. Clark.
+Lewis and Mr. Clark arrived in Frankfort with Mr. Chouteau, Chief Shahaka, his family, and an interpreter .
+A party of Osages also joined.
+They all went to Washington, D.C., except Mr. Clark, who visited his brothers in Louisville, then to D.C. to woo Julia Hancock.
+Mr. Clark was not interested in the January 1807 gala receptions in the nation’s capital to honor the expedition’s triumphant return.
+Hence, Capt.
+Lewis attended without his partner.

-November 18, 1861, the Confederate Sovereignty Convention met in the Clark House in Logan County for three days.
-A total of 116 delegates from 65 counties passed an Act of Secession from the Federal Union and established Bowling Green as the capital and George W. Johnson from Scott County as provisional governor.
-This is Kentucky by Robert A. Powell pg: 116
+November 18, 1861, the Confederate Sovereignty Convention met in the Clark House in Logan County for three days .
+One hundred sixteen delegates from 65 counties passed an Act of Secession from the Federal Union.
+They established Bowling Green as the capital and George W. Johnson from Scott County as provisional governor.
+This is Kentucky by Robert A. Powell, pg: 116

 November 18, 1903, the Carnegie Corporation of New York awarded Owensboro $30,000 to build a library.